purelb/purelb/content/how_it_works/overview/_index.md

   aggregation: 'default'
 ```

-Once the Allocator has provide an address (it will be visible in the service), the service is updated,  lbnodeagent and KubeProxy is watching the Service API.
+Once the Allocator has provided an address (it will be visible in the service), the service is updated. lbnodeagent and KubeProxy watch the Service API.

 KubeProxy makes the necessary configuration changes so when traffic arrives at nodes with the allocated destination address, it is forwarded to the correct POD(s).
 If KubeProxy is operating in
-its default mode, it will configure IPtables to match the allocated address before Linux routing (which would drop the packet) and forward to the Nodeport address, if configured in IPVS mode, the external address is added to the IPVS tables and the IPVS virtual interface.
+its default mode, it will configure IPtables to match the allocated address before Linux routing (which would drop the packet) and forward to the Nodeport address.
+If configured in IPVS mode, the external address is added to the IPVS tables and the IPVS virtual interface.

 The lbnodeagent converts the address into an IPNet (192.168.100.1/24) and configures Linux Networking so other network devices can use the allocated address.
 In PureLB the network configuration undertaken depends upon the allocated IPNET.